nschainblatt/pong-recreation/README.md

 # pong-recreation
-Application created with pygame for a single player pong type game.
+Application created with pygame for a single player pong-like game.